-He was born on 11th of March 1975 in Porto, the second largest city in Portugal after Lisbon.
-Joao began racing kart as a boy and in 1988 and 1989 he won the national championships.
+Born in March 1975 in Porto, the second largest city of Portugal, Joao began racing kart as a boy and in 1988 and 1989 he won the national championships.
 After graduating in karting, Barbosa began racing open-wheelers and again was successful.
 He won the Portuguese Formula Ford Championship in 1994, while in the following year he was the Italian Formula Alfa Boxster champion.

 The stream of good results continued in 1996 when he was Italian Formula 3 vice-champion.
 In 1997, Portuguese driver moved to the USA and competed in the Formula Atlantic where he finished 7th in the standings.

 In 1999 Barbosa competed in the short-lived United States Road Racing Championship.
 Driving for Mosler Automotive alongside Stephane Roy and Loic Depailler, he won the GT2 class in the race at Lime Rock Park what was a good beginning of the new chapter in his career.